Remnants of quark model in lattice QCD simulation in the Coulomb gauge: Lattice QCD simulation and projection

 \section{Lattice QCD simulation and $\vec{A} = 0$ projection}

-We perform SU(3) lattice QCD simulations at the quenched level with the standard plaquette gauge action~\cite{Rothe:2012nt} at $\beta = 6.0$ on a $L_s^3 \times L_t = 16^3 \times 32$ lattice.
+We perform SU(3) lattice QCD simulations at the quenched level with the standard plaquette gauge action~\cite{Rothe:1992nt} at $\beta = 6.0$ on a $L_s^3 \times L_t = 16^3 \times 32$ lattice.
 We impose periodic boundary conditions for link variables in all directions.
 The use of quenched approximation on the relatively small lattice is due to heavy numerical calculations performed for each gauge configuration in Sec.~\ref{sec:eigenmodeprojection}.
 We generate 500 gauge configurations, which are picked up every $500$ sweeps after a thermalization of $5000$ sweeps.
 For these gauge configurations, we perform Coulomb gauge fixing by maximizing Eq.~(\ref{eq:Coulomb_def}) under the SU(3) gauge transformation.
 We iteratively maximize $R_{\mathrm{C}}[U]$ by successive three SU(2) subgroup gauge transformations.
 We stop the iteration so that spatial average of Eq.~(\ref{eq:Coulomb_def_local}) becomes smaller than or an order of $10^{-10}$ at each time slice.
 Thus we obtain representatives of the QCD vacuum in the Coulomb gauge.
 Our task is to relate them to the quark model.

-The static quark-antiquark potential is one of the most fundamental constituents in the quark model.
-In QCD, it can be calculated from correlator of Polyakov loops.
-The key feature of Polyakov loop is that it is defined only by temporal gauge fields.
+The static quark-antiquark potential is one of the most fundamental constituents in the quark model, and it is usually calculated with the Wilson loop in QCD.
+In principle, however, the static potential can be calculated also from correlator of Polyakov loops, which are defined only with temporal gauge fields.
 This indicates that the static quark-antiquark potential is independent of spatial gauge fields at the gauge configuration level.
-To see this, we here define $\vec{A} = 0$ projection as a simple replacement of the original gauge configuration in the Coulomb gauge $\qty{A_{s,\mu}^a}$ with
+Here, we define $\vec{A} = 0$ projection as a simple replacement of the original gauge configuration in the Coulomb gauge $\{A_{s,\mu}^a\}$ with